durudex/go-polybase/examples/create/README.md

 # Create Record

-This example shows how to create a new record in the Polybase collection.
+This example shows how to create a new record in the Polybase collection and get the final state.

 **A command to run the example:**